-Procedure Comments 1.
-Review the policies, procedures, and processes related to private banking activities.
-Evaluate the adequacy of the policies, procedures, and processes give the DD's private banking activities and risks they represent.
-Assess whether the controls are adequate to reasonably prot the DD from money laundering and terrorist financing. en the 2.
-From a review of MIS reports (e.g., customer aggregation, policy exception missing documentation, customer risk classification, unusual accounts activity and client concentrations) and internal r rating factors, determine whether the Di effectively identifies and monitors priva banking relationships, particularly those that pose a higher risk for money laundering. r, isk D ate Determine whether the DD's system for monitoring private banking relationship for suspicious activities, and for reportir of suspicious activities, is adequate give the DD's size, complexity, location, and types of customer relationships. ns ng en 4.
-Review the private banking compensation program.
-Determine whether it includes qualitative measures that are provided to employees to comply with account open and suspicious activity monitoring and reporting requirements. s o ing 5.
-Review the monitoring program the DD uses to oversee the private banking relationship manager's personal financia
+Procedure Comments Review the policies, procedures, a processes related to private banking activities.
+Evaluate the adequacy policies, procedures, and process the DD's private banking activities risks they represent.
+Assess whet controls are adequate to reasonable the DD from money laundering a terrorist financing.
+From a review of MIS reports (e.g. customer aggregation, policy exemissing documentation, customer classification, unusual accounts a and client concentrations) and intrating factors, determine whether effectively identifies and moniton banking relationships, particularly that pose a higher risk for money laundering. ing of the es given es and the her the ely protect and g., eption and r risk ectivity, ternal risk the DD rs private y those Determine whether the DD's syst monitoring private banking relatifor suspicious activities, and for rof suspicious activities, is adequated the DD's size, complexity, locatitypes of customer relationships.
+Review the private banking comprogram.
+Determine whether it in qualitative measures that are provemployees to comply with account and suspicious activity monitoring. onships eporting ate given on, and ensation acludes vided to at opening reporting requirements.
+5. Review the monitoring program t uses to oversee the private banking relationship manager's personal for the second ng

 Procedure Comments condition and to detect any inappropriate activities.
 6. If appropriate, for additional guidance refer to the core examination procedures, "Office of Foreign Assets Control."
-Transaction Testing .
-7. On the basis of the DD's risk assessment of its private banking activities, as well as prior examination and audit reports, select a sample of private banking accounts.
+Transaction Testing 7.
+On the basis of the DD's risk assessment of its private banking activities, as well as prior examination and audit reports, select a sample of private banking accounts.
 The sample should include the following types of accounts: Politically exposed persons (PEP).
 Private investment companies (PIC), international business corporations (IBC), and shell companies.
 Offshore entities.
 Cash-intensive businesses.
 Import or export companies.
 Customers from or doing business in a higher-risk geographic location.
 Customers listed on unusual activity monitoring reports.
 Customers who have large dollar transactions and frequent funds transfers.
 8. From the sample selected, perform the following examination procedures: Review account opening documentation and ongoing due diligence information.
 Review account statements and, as necessary, specific transaction details.
 Compare expected transactions with actual activity.
 Determine whether actual activity is consistent with the nature of the customer's business.
 Identify any unusual or suspicious activity.